griffithlab/rnaseq_tutorial_wiki/Expression.md

 '-p 8' tells Stringtie to use eight CPUs
-'-G <known transcripts file>' reference annotation to use for guiding the assembly process (GTF/GFF3) '-e' only estimate the abundance of given reference transcripts (requires -G) '-o' output path/file name for the assembled transcripts GTF (default: stdout)
+'-G <known transcripts file>' reference annotation to use for guiding the assembly process (GTF/GFF3) '-e' only estimate the abundance of given reference transcripts (requires -G) '-B' enable output of Ballgown table files which will be created in the same directory as the output GTF (requires -G, -o recommended)
+'-o' output path/file name for the assembled transcripts GTF (default: stdout)

 ```bash